diegomcarvalho/typora-haru-theme/README.md

 typora-copy-images-to: ../../media/theme/haru
 ---

-> By D.C. - I've changed I've changed colors, headers, and table formats.
+> By D.C. - I've changed colors, headers, and table formats.
 Everybody likes blue.
 Besides, I've also changed the symbols on the headers to provide a more formal look.
 Everything else is based on the fantastic work made by Kirigaya.

 > Designed and tested on Windows11 & Ubuntu18.04.
 Not fully tested, but should work for MacOS.